-Administrative expenses are operating expenses excluding claims handling expenses (all operational costs from the claims departments - mostly staff related) and direct attributable acquisition expenses.
+Administrative expenses are operating expenses excluding special item expenses, investment expenses and claims handling expenses (all operational costs from the claims departments - mostly staff related) and direct attributable acquisition expenses.
 The claims handling expenses from external claim handlers are directly included in claims incurred (i.e. these are not included in the operating expenses nor in the administrative expenses), while direct attributable expenses are included in DAC amortisation and trail commissions.